NMme/SMOKE/README.md

 ## Citations
-Please cite our paper if you find SMOKE is helpful for your research.
+Please cite the paper if you find SMOKE is helpful for your research.
 ```
 @article{liu2020SMOKE,
   title={{SMOKE}: Single-Stage Monocular 3D Object Detection via Keypoint Estimation},